DigitalMoneyMyanmar/wppg-documentation/README.md

 ```

+## 3.4 Setup WavePay Payment request form
-Use  those Payload and required Parameters in an HTML Form to request for Payment to Wave.
+Use  these Payload items and required Parameters in an HTML Form to initiate the Payment with WavePay Payment Gateway.

 ```php+HTML
 <!DOCTYPE html>